dgrissom55/trafficCapture/README.md

        |                                           |
        |<-------- 200 OK <device address> ---------|
        |                                           |

   ```

-If this script receives a request and the device address is not found in the
-devices information dictionary, then a `404 Not Found` is returned.
+If this script receives a request and the device address is not found in the devices information dictionary, then a `404 Not Found` is returned.

-If the capture fails to be started or fails to stop, then the response will
-be a `503 Service Unavailable`.
+If the capture fails to be started or fails to stop, then the response will be a `503 Service Unavailable`.

 The CPE capture script `cpe_capture_app.py` tracks capture states, all tasks, and other information for each targeted CPE device.
-The 'devices_info' dictionary is created to track each devices information.
+The `devices_info` dictionary is created to track each devices information.
 The following is an example of what is tracked:

   ```sh
   {